jaycode/Udacity-CM/dpaz/contents/Data Integration Pipelines for NYC Payroll Data Analytics/4. Instructions: Create and Configure Resources/README.md

 > Change 2: Add the following right below **5.
 Create master data tables and payroll transaction tables in Synapse Analytics workspace** before the first item.

+*Note: These tables are going to be the final tables produced by your pipeline.*

 - First, create an SQL database from the **Data** > **Workspace** menu:

   ![Create a database in the Workspace](createdb.png)